Updated: May 18, 2026

 If you’re desperate, you can try a hydrogen peroxide soak for several hours followed by washing, or Rit Color Remover following the package instructions.
 These methods may lighten the ink somewhat, but probably won’t remove it completely.

-My honest advice?
-If you messed up a shirt, it’s usually better to accept the loss and start with a new blank.
-This is exactly why a test press on a scrap piece of fabric is so important – a $2 test saves an $8 blank.
+For shirts, the practical answer is usually to accept the loss and start with a new blank.
+This is exactly why a test press on a scrap piece of fabric is so important – a small test scrap can save a full blank.

 Can You Sublimate Over Sublimation?